-The new sector strategy will set out a shared five-year vision to 2028, outcomes, objectives and measurement framework to optimise the historic environment's contribution to Scotland's National Performance Framework.
-It will complement other Scottish Government strategies including those for Culture and Scotland's museums, the Historic Environment Policy Scotland (HEPS), the National Planning

-Framework 4, Biodiversity, Climate Change, and the National Strategy for Economic Transformation.
+The new sector strategy will set out a shared five-year vision to 2028, outcomes and objectives and Key Performance Indicators (KPIs) to optimise the historic environment's contribution to Scotland's National Performance Framework.
+It will complement other Scottish Government strategies including those for Culture and Scotland's museums, the Historic Environment Policy Scotland (HEPS), the National Planning Framework 4, Biodiversity, Climate Change, and the National Strategy for Economic Transformation.